ungive/discord-music-presence/documentation/translations.md

 - `{}` or `{...}` with text between the braces is a placeholder and must be copied 1:1 in the translation.
 The text inbetween the braces and/or the translation note describes what each of these placeholders will contain, e.g. `{player_name}` will contain the name of a media player.
 An example of a translation might be `Settings for {player_name}` which is translated to `Einstellungen für {player_name}` for German.
 In the app it will then appear as `Einstellungen für Spotify` for the player "Spotify".
 - Preserve HTML tags, e.g. `<b>Original text</b>` becomes `<b>Translated text</b>`.
 If you are not that familiar with HTML, you can find a helpful introduction [here](https://www.w3schools.com/html/html_intro.asp).
 - As a rule of thumb, simply always copy the text to translate into the translation box, then replace the English text with text in your language and never modify `{...}` or HTML tags.

+### Talk to other translators

+Feel free to talk and exchange with other translators!
+Check the pinned messages in the `#translations` channel on the Discord server to easily find who translated which languages.

 ## What happens next to my translations?